graham-fletcher-athome-org/Taca/README.md

 ### Getting Started - Installing the simple deployment

 1. Deploy the [GCP GitHUB app](https://github.com/apps/google-cloud-build) into the GCP organisation or user account.

+2. If using a GitHUB organisation, Create a GITHub user for use by automations.
+Alteranativy, a personal account may be used in PoC type deployments.

+3. Create a [PAC code](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for the integration GitHUB account.

+4. Create a configuration repository.
+Copy the content of samples/simple sub director into the new repository

+5. Authenticate with GCP.
+Open the console command line.

+6. Clone your new configuration repository.

+7. Update the configuration with details or your billing account, repo locations and the gcp location in which the system should be deployed.
+Push all changes back to your configuration repository.

+8. Init, plan and apply the terraform in the configuration.

+9. Terraform will deploy an initial folder, and build project.
+In the build project, locate secret manager.
+Secret manager will contain a single secret.
+Add a new version of this secret that contains the PAC code from step 3.

+10. Update the configuration to include the  app integration id for the app installed into GITHub in step 1.

+11. Re-init, plan and apply the terraform.
+The system should create the "Builder" fro the configuration repostory.

+12. Re-init the terrafrom to copy the terraform state from your terminal to a storage location in the build project.

+13. Terrafrom will have created a new file, backend.tf.
+Push this file along with changes to main.tf back to the remote confiuration repository.
+Do not push and other terraform files such as the state files.

+14. Confirm that cloud build ran when the updated files were pushed to github.
+Further changes to this reposity will be deployed on changes to the main branch.

+15. Delete the local version of the repository.
+Further changes should be made via an IDE and pushed to the remote repository.
+Changes will be deployed via cloud build.

+Additional terraform can be added to the configuration repository and will be actioned with updates to the system.
+Infrastruture applied here will be deployed using a super user level permissions.
+Development and deployemnt should be restriced to systems that require this level of access and be completed by suitibly tained and trusted staff.

+Refer to later sections in this document for design approaches and instructions for creating additional builders with lower privilage levels for application and service deploymet.

+### Getting Started - Deleting the simple deployment

+1. Remove any additional infrastrcutre that has been deployed, either by the addition of other builders or by adding terrafrom to the configuration repository.

+2. Authenticate with GCP.
+Open the console command line.

+3. Clone the configuration repository.

+4. Init the terraform

+5. Delete the file backend.tf

+6. Re-init the terrafrom.
+This will move the terraform statefiles out of gcp and onto your teramal.

+7. Destory the terraform